ucb-bar/chipyard/docs/VLSI/Tutorial.rst

 There are also ``-debug`` and ``-debug-timing``, which will instruct VCS to write a SAIF + VPD and do timing-annotated simulations, respectively.
 See the ``sim.mk`` file for all available targets.

-Note that for the ASAP7 example, gate-level simulations will timeout (the cause is being investigated).
+Note that for the ASAP7 example, gate-level simulations will currently timeout.

 Power/Rail Analysis
 ^^^^^^^^^^^^^^^^^^^